tomedharris/blog/content/post/docker-and-laravel-development-environment.md

 The following directory structure works well for me, but it is up to you how you like to set this up.

-Create a projects folder somewhere on your filesystem e.g. `$HOME/Projects/` and add three files at the root of that folder `docker-compose.yml`, `sites.conf` and `phpinfo.php`.
+Create a projects directory somewhere on your filesystem e.g. `$HOME/Projects/` and add three files at the root of that directory `docker-compose.yml`, `sites.conf` and `phpinfo.php`.

 ```console
 mkdir $HOME/Projects